awsdocs/amazon-s3-userguide/doc_source/storage_lens_with_organizations.md

 You can also de\-register a delegated administrator using the AWS Organizations REST API, AWS CLI, or SDKs from the management account\.
 For more information, see [ DeregisterDelegatedAdministrator](https://docs.aws.amazon.com/organizations/latest/APIReference/API_DeregisterDelegatedAdministrator.html) in the *AWS Organizations API Reference*\.

 **Note**
-This action also automatically stop all organization\-level dashboards created by that delegated administrator from aggregating new storage metrics\.
+This action also automatically stops all organization\-level dashboards created by that delegated administrator from aggregating new storage metrics\.
 The delegate administrator accounts will still be able to see the historic data for those dashboards according to their respective retention periods\.